jpartain89/Software-Install-Guides/docs/ubuntu-specific/postfix.rst

   sudo apt-get install postfix mailutils

-Now, during this installation, the system will prompt you with ``Configuration Option`` s.
+Now, during this installation, the system will prompt you with Configuration Option's.
 Since we will be using an outside service to send our mail - aka `smtp.gmail.com <smtp.gmail.com>`_ - we will select ``Internet Site``.

 If we were to use postfix in other ways, we'd pick another option.